thenativeweb/wolkenkit-command-tools/README.md

 #### only.ifExists

-This middleware passes if the topic instance exists, otherwise it rejects the command.
+This middleware passes if the aggregate instance exists, otherwise it rejects the command.

 ```javascript
 const commands = {